 Is it reasonable to compare Nazi Germany to currents in the present-day U.S.?

 “You have to be extremely careful,” White said.
 “You can’t ignore when human behavior is leaning in a certain direction.”

 Students today know the words “Hitler” and “Nazi” because they’re part of our cultural lexicon, he said.
-But few realize Hitler and an entourage of Nazi leaders came to the U.S. to study our segregation and race laws, concentrating their investigation in the South.
+But few realize the Ministry of the Interior came to the U.S. to study our segregation and race laws and report back to Hitler, concentrating their investigation in the South.
 They found our laws too radical to imitate, White said.

 For more information about Holocaust and genocide education, go to www.keene.edu.cchgs.